 Credit Available - See Credits tab below.

-The Couples Conference is organized by the Milton Erickson Foundation and cosponsored by the Couples Institute in Menlo Park, CA, which is directed by Ellyn Bader and Peter Pearson.
+As you know, the Couples Conference is organized by the Milton Erickson Foundation and cosponsored by the Couples Institute in Menlo Park, CA, which is directed by Ellyn Bader and Peter Pearson.
+Both organizations agree that postponing the conference is in best interest of faculty, attendees, and staff.
+We have made this decision for the health and welfare of all.

 4 credits available.